Hoyasumii/avengers-endgame/README.md

 [Cut to the Avengers Compound, we see Clint rematerialise on the glass platform, breathing heavily and sitting on the platform.]

 NATASHA ROMANOFF: Hey, hey.
-Lo
+Loo